Top 10 ADHD Apps and Browser Extensions

 Password management can be a nightmare for the ADHD brain.
 1Password is a browser extension that simplifies the process by storing all your passwords in one secure place.
 With 1Password, you'll never have to worry about getting locked out of an account or wasting time resetting forgotten passwords.
 If you're a Mac user, I'd also recommend saving your passwords via the Keychain Access App.

-Momentum is a browser extension I recently came across that transforms your new tab page into a beautiful, personalized dashboard.
+Momentum is a browser extension that transforms your new tab page into a beautiful, personalized dashboard.
 Each day, Momentum asks you to set a main focus, then displays it alongside inspiring quotes and stunning background images.
 It's a simple but powerful way to help ADHDers, who are often visual thinkers, to stay aligned with our goals.

-I’m sure you’ve already heard of Todoist.
-It’s a well-known task management app that's simple enough for anyone to use, but flexible enough to handle very complex projects.
-With features like natural language processing, recurring tasks, and priority levels, Todoist helps you capture and organise all your to-dos in one centralised place, which is always super helpful for ADHDers, because we struggle with context switching.
+Todoist is a well-known task management app that's simple enough for anyone to use, but flexible enough to handle very complex projects.
+With features like natural language processing, recurring tasks, and priority levels, Todoist helps you capture and organise all your to-dos in one centralised place.
+For ADHD brains, the quick-capture feature is key — get the thought out of your head and into the system before it vanishes.

-Horse Browser is a web browser I created specifically to help fellow ADHDers stay focused online.
-After decades of working online, I realised traditional browsers just aren’t designed for ADHD brains.
-Switching between tabs and hitting the back button creates a constant state of ‘out of sight, out of mind’.
-Which is kryptonite for anyone living with ADHD.
+Horse Browser is the web browser I created specifically for fellow ADHDers.
+After decades of working online, I realised traditional browsers just aren't designed for ADHD brains.
+Switching between tabs and hitting the back button creates a constant state of "out of sight, out of mind" — which is kryptonite for anyone living with ADHD.

 In conclusion